 Tip: JSON and Python representations are different.
-In particular, JSON True is written lowercase true.
+In particular, JSON True is written as lowercase true.
 To convert JSON back to Python, use json.loads(string).

 If formatter is given but is not callable, LenaTypeError is raised.
+If the attribute to be got is missing, LenaAttributeError is raised.
+An attempt to get a private attribute raises AttributeError.